SoftFever/OrcaSlicer/doc/How-to-build.md

 > [!Tip]
 > You can install most of them by running:
 > ```shell
-> brew install cmake gettext libtool automake autoconf texinfo
+> brew install gettext libtool automake autoconf texinfo
 > ```

 > [!IMPORTANT]